tracepaperapp/docs/tracepaper-docs/Modeling Concepts/Write Domain/Behavior.md

 ## Update Key

-The `update-key` processor updates the business key of an aggregate instance.
-This is useful for operations that require changing the identifier or key used to access an aggregate instance.
-This processor type includes the field in the aggregate to be updated, and the new value to be assigned to the key field.
+The `update-key` processor updates the business key of an [[aggregate]] instance.
+This is useful for operations that require changing the identifier or key used to access an [[aggregate]] instance.
+This processor type includes the field in the [[aggregate]] to be updated, and the new value to be assigned to the key field.

 ## Test Case

-Test cases validate the behavior of a command by defining inputs, expected domain events, and resulting state changes.
-They ensure that the command performs as intended and that the aggregate's state transitions correctly.
+Test cases validate the behavior by defining inputs, expected domain events, and resulting state changes.
+They ensure that the behavior performs as intended and that the [[aggregate]]'s state transitions correctly.

 - **Name**: A unique identifier for the test case.
 - **Trigger Event**: The event that initiates the test case.
-- **Input**: Defines the input data for the command.
+- **Input**: Defines the input data for the behavior.
     - **Name**: The name of the input field.
     - **Value**: The value assigned to the input field.
     - **Type**: The data type of the input field.
-- **Expected Domain Event**: Specifies the expected event to be emitted by the command.
+- **Expected Domain Event**: Specifies the expected event to be emitted by the behavior.
     - **Field**: Defines the expected values for fields in the emitted event.
-- **State**: (Optional) The initial state of the aggregate before executing the command.
+- **State**: (Optional) The initial state of the [[aggregate]] before executing the behavior.
-- **Expected State**: The expected state of the aggregate after executing the command.
+- **Expected State**: The expected state of the [[aggregate]] after executing the behavior.
-    - **Primary Key (pk)**: The key identifying the aggregate instance.
+    - **Primary Key (pk)**: The key identifying the [[aggregate]] instance.
-    - **State Data**: The expected state data of the aggregate.
+    - **State Data**: The expected state data of the [[aggregate]].

 ## Summary

 Behavior flows are essential for managing the lifecycle and interactions of aggregates.
-By defining commands, triggers, mappings, processors, and test cases, behavior flows ensure that business logic is consistently applied, state transitions are correctly managed, and the system's behavior aligns with the intended domain model.
+By defining behaviors, triggers, mappings, processors, and test cases, behavior flows ensure that business logic is consistently applied, state transitions are correctly managed, and the system's behavior aligns with the intended domain model.
 Understanding and modeling behavior flows are crucial for implementing robust, maintainable, and scalable systems.